espocrm/documentation/administration/roles-management.md

 ##Assignment Permission

-Set this parameter to restrict ability to re-assign entries to another user and/or teams.
+Set this parameter to restrict ability to re-assign records to another user and/or teams.
 If you set `team` - then it will be possible to assign only to users from own team(s).
 If `no` - users won't be able to re-assign at all.

+It also defines whether user is able to post to stream of another users/teams.

 ##Default Permissions